American Legion baseball: Viroqua qualifies for Class A state tournament

 Viroqua took an early lead and maintained it on the way to a 7-4 victory over Prairie du Chien, which scored three runs in the bottom of the seventh inning, on Saturday.

-Viroqua advances to next week's state tournament in Denmark, Wis.
+Viroqua advances to next week's (July 30-Aug.
+3) state tournament in Denmark, Wis.
 Viroqua plays the winner of the West Salem regional in the 7 p.m. first-round game, and West Salem plays Westby at noon for that championship on Sunday.

 Viroqua gave itself a boost with a three-run top of the fifth inning that gave it a 6-1 lead.